 Lifecycle extension in iOS

-Implementing Lifecycle metrics in iOS
+Implementing Lifecycle data collection in iOS

 Tracking app crashes in iOS